jjs2484/conversions/README.txt

 * Update: better versioning on enqueued CSS and JavaScript files.
 * Update: JavaScript formatting.
 * Update: Sass formatting.
+* Update: segment customizer sections into files in /inc/customizer/*
 * Fix: remove no-sidebar class from wrapper of singular download posts.
 * Fix: add page title to blog index if not front page.